 - bleeding during the second half of pregnancy

-Risk factors for the development of placenta previa include the following:
+Risk factors for the development of placenta previa include:

-- baby is in an unusual position: breech (buttocks first) or transverse (lying horizontally across the womb)
+- unusual position of the baby, including breech (buttocks first) or transverse (lying horizontally across the womb)

-- Previous surgeries that involve the uterus: C-section, surgery to remove uterine fibroids, Dilation and curettage (D&C)
+- previous surgeries that involve the uterus: cesarean delivery, surgery to remove uterine fibroids, dilation and curettage (D&C)

 - pregnant with twins or other multiples

 - prior miscarriage

 - large placenta

 - having already given birth to one child

 Pregnant people who are smokers, who are older than 35, or who are of Asian descent are also at higher risk of developing placenta previa.

 Usually, the first signs of placenta previa will show up during the routine 20-week ultrasound.
 These initial signs are not necessarily a cause for worry, since the placenta is often lower in the uterus during the early part of a pregnancy.

 The placenta usually corrects itself.
 According to the Royal College of Obstetricians and Gynaecologists, only 10 percent of people with low-lying placenta at 20 weeks will have a low-lying placenta at their next ultrasound.
 Only .5 percent will have placenta previa at the end of their pregnancy.